Psoriasis vs. Eczema: Differences on the Face, Scalp, and Other Areas | MyPsoriasisTeam

 Eczema patches, in comparison, can be brown-gray or red in appearance (depending on your skin tone), may have pustules, and are typically less defined.
 Eczema tends to form where the skin folds, whereas psoriasis tends to be on the outer parts of the joints.

-Additionally, while both conditions cause itchy skin, the itching associated with eczema tends to be more extreme and almost universal for people with eczema.
+Additionally, although both conditions cause itchy skin, the itching associated with eczema tends to be more extreme and almost universal for people with eczema.

 Read more about psoriasis symptoms.